 Read in numerous formats.

-Reading via numerous formats, such as paperback, ebooks and audiobooks also help make books more accessible to you when the time arises.
-For example, if you are stuck in traffic, you can listen to a book, and when you are sitting and waiting, you can physically read.
+Reading via numerous formats, such as paperback, ebooks, and audiobooks also helps make books more accessible to you when the time arises.
+For example, if you are stuck in traffic, you can listen to a book (a great way to start reading classics), and when you are sitting and waiting, you can physically read.
 If your e-reader’s battery is dead, you can read your paperback.

-Special Offer: And if you haven’t tried audiobooks yet or have yet to try Libro.fm, get your first month free at Libro.fm (cancel anytime).
+Special Offer: If you haven’t tried audiobooks yet or have yet to try Libro.fm, get 2 audiobooks for the price of 1 with a new Libro.fm monthly membership with code LitLife.
 Libro.fm is an audiobook app that supports independent bookstores.
-Listening on the Libro.fm app is super easy.
-They have great customer service, and you support your local economy with this service.
-You can subscribe for a monthly credit for $14.95 as well as purchase audiobooks separately.
+Listening by way of the Libro.fm app is super easy, and you support your local economy with this service.

 Set a goal and track it.

 Setting a goal and tracking it provides accountability and motivates you to watch the numbers climb.
 It gets into your psyche and pushes you forward in ways you may not expect.
-I track my reading goals on Goodreads.
+I track my reading goals with reading calculators like Goodreads and with my Reading Journal.

 Engage with other bookish people.

 Surrounding yourself with like-minded people can also motivate and inspire you.
 There is power in community.
 Goodreads is a great place to connect with bookish people.
-I also recommend Spivey’s Book Club on Facebook, which inspired countless reads for me and engaging with “Bookstagrammers” on Instagram.
-You can start by following me on Instagram as well as the hashtag “Bookstagram.”
-Bookstagrammers out there to pique your interest.
+You can start by following me on Instagram @jules.literarylifestyle as well as the hashtag “Bookstagram.”

 Buy an electronic reader.